 SECTION III.
-NON-SECTION 503 FORFEIT-URES THAT ARE AFFECTED BY THE DOWNWARD ADJUSTMENT FACTORS with two exceptions, state prescribed amounts of forfeitures for violations of the relevant section.
+NON-SECTION 503 FORFEIT-URES THAT ARE AFFECTED BY THE DOWNWARD ADJUSTMENT FACTORS

+Unlike section 503 of the Act, which establishes maximum forfeiture amounts, other sections of the Act, with two exceptions, state prescribed amounts of forfeitures for violations of the relevant section.
 These amounts are then subject to mitigation or remission under section 504 of the Act.
-One exception is section 223 of the Act. which provides a maximum forfeiture per day.
+One exception is section 223 of the Act, which provides a maximum forfeiture per day.
 For convenience, the Commission will treat this amount as if it were a prescribed base amount, subject to downward adjustments.
 The other exception is section 227(e) of the Act, which provides maximum forfeitures per violation, and for continuing violations.
 The Commission will apply the factors set forth in section 503(b)(2)(E)of the Act and section III of this note to determine the amount of the penalty to assess in any particular situation.
 The following amounts are adjusted for inflation pursuant to the Debt Collection Improvement Act of 1996 (DCIA), 28 U.S.C.
 2461.
 These nonsection 503 forfeitures may be adjusted downward using the "Downward Adjustment Criteria" shown for section 503 forfeitures in section II of this note.